-The John Holland Contractor Management process for the North Western Program Alliance (NWPA) Project is completed in three stages:
+The John Holland Contractor Management process for the North Western Program Alliance (NWPA) Project is completed in two stages:

 - John Holland company registration (in the John Holland system)

 - Rail Industry Worker registration (in the RIW system)

 Please allow yourself time to complete registration, including time to source and upload your company documents and information.

 The two-stage process is outlined below.
 Click to expand each section for details.
 More information can be found on the FAQ’s and Documents page.

 1. JOHN HOLLAND COMPANY REGISTRATION

 > Register your name, preferred user name, email address and password and submit

 > You’ll be emailed confirmation of your login details

 Using your new details, login to the John Holland Contractor Management System >